-Distribution Agreement with Farma-Derma s.r.l. (the "RepaGyn Agreement").
-Pursuant to the RepaGyn Agreement, the Company distributes a women's health product, RepaGyn®, which is an innovative vaginal suppository that has received approval from Health Canada.
-RepaGyn® helps relieve dryness and promotes healing of the vaginal mucosa.
-It is also recommended in situations
+Farma-Derma s.r.l. (the "RepaGyn Agreement").
+Pursuant to the RepaGyn Agreement, the Company distributes a women's health product, RepaGyn[®], which is an innovative vaginal suppository that has received approval from Health Canada.
+RepaGyn[®] helps relieve dryness and promotes healing of the vaginal mucosa.
+It is also recommended in situations where tissue repair is required after invasive vaginal surgeries and biopsy procedures.
+RepaGyn[®] vaginal suppositories can be used with or without local hormone therapy.

-RepaGyn® is formulated with sodium hyaluronate, a naturally occurring compound, and offers a hormone-free treatment alternative proven to deliver symptom relief, restoration of pH balance and tissue repair all in one ovule.
+RepaGyn[®] is formulated with sodium hyaluronate, a naturally occurring compound, and offers a hormone-free treatment alternative proven to deliver symptom relief, restoration of pH balance and tissue repair all in one ovule.

-RepaGyn® is supported by clinical evidence of both efficacy and symptom relief and has been recommended by doctors and successfully used by women in several European countries including Italy, France, Belgium, Switzerland, Denmark and Poland for over 10 years under the brand names Cicatridine®, Cicatridina®, Cikatridina®, and Repadina®.
+RepaGyn[®] is supported by clinical evidence of both efficacy and symptom relief and has been recommended by doctors and successfully used by women in several European countries including Italy, France, Belgium, Switzerland, Denmark and Poland for over 10 years under the brand names Cicatridine[®], Cicatridina[®], Cikatridina[®], and Repadina[®].